Search

 Advice for young engineers from ASML CTO Martin van den Brink

-3-minute read - By Sander Hofman, June 29, 2016
+3-minute read - by Sander Hofman, June 29, 2016

 In his career spanning over 30 years at ASML, President and CTO Martin van den Brink has received many awards for his contributions to nanotechnology and microelectronics, including the IEEE Cledo Brunetti Award, the Robert N Noyce Medal and an honorary doctorate from the University of Amsterdam.
 He's also a Knight of the Order of the Dutch Lion (Orde van de Nederlandse Leeuw).
 So what advice does Martin have for the young engineers of today?
 Here's what Martin contributed to the yearbook for the Delft University of Technology 'Electrotechnische Vereeniging' study association